gragusa/CovarianceMatrices.jl/README.md

 ```julia
 vcov(::DataFrameRegressionModel, ::HAC; prewhite = true)
 ```
-Sometime is useful to access the bandwidth automatically selected.
-This can be done using the `optimalbw`
+Sometime is useful to access the bandwidth selected by the automatic procedures.
+This can be done using the `optimalbw` function
 ```julia
 optimalbw(NeweyWest, QuadraticSpectralKernel, lm1; prewhite = false)
 optimalbw(Andrews, QuadraticSpectralKernel, lm1; prewhite = false)